Person holding a detailed, abstract blue artwork, surrounded by art studio elements.

 With a career spanning architecture, classical music and visual art, I am what you might call a serial creative.
 I have always experienced the world with amplified intensity, and whether on the building site, on stage, or in the studio, the purpose of my work remains the same: to craft beautiful, extraordinary moments that elevate the everyday.

 Thank you so much for taking an interest in my work!
-You can read a little more about the genesis of my painting technique below.

 Zoë